Cocklebiddy, Western Australia: History

+1800s and 1900s

 Cocklebiddy started as an Aboriginal mission station, of which only the stone foundations remain today.

 The area was thought to be a potential water source and, during World War II, Army engineers attempted to tap fresh water from the lakes, but it was found that a thin skin of fresh water overlay a vast volume of saline water.

 The Eyre Telegraph Station, located 49 km south of the settlement, operated from 1897 until 1929.
-Unlike most others, it remained in a relatively well-preserved state due to its isolation and protection from the Southern Ocean, and in 1976, when the State Government created the Nuytsland Nature Reserve, the facility was converted into a wildlife observatory, known as Eyre Bird Observatory, which opened in 1978.
+Unlike most others, it remained in a relatively well-preserved state due to its isolation and protection from the Southern Ocean, and in 1976, when the State Government created the Nuytsland Nature Reserve, the building became the Eyre Bird Observatory, which opened in 1978.
 The observatory offers basic camping facilities.
-Over 230 species of birds have been spotted there.
+Over 230 species of birds have been recorded there.

-Present day

-Like other locations in the Nullarbor Plain area, the area consists of little more than a roadhouse.
-The current business name of the roadhouse is the Wedgetail Inn and like most other Nullarbor establishments has access to satellite television, as well as providing caravan park and hotel motel facilities.
+2000s

+A new species in the Restionaceae (a family of tussock-like plants), namely Harperia eyreana, was discovered about 20 km to the south-west of Cocklebiddy, and described in 2000.